 Represented a global financial institution in an SEC investigation regarding use of electronic equity market making strategies.

-Represented a financial exchange in an internal investigation into potential employee misconduct.
+Represented a financial exchange in an internal investigation into alleged misconduct.

 Represented an investment adviser in an SEC investigation regarding compliance with disclosure requirements pursuant to the Investment Advisers Act of 1940.